dataesr/datasupr/README.md

 ## Development

 Doadify is fully functional in development.

+Simply run : `npm start`

+And the project should be available via your favorite browser at http://localhost:5173/.

 ## Build for production